 Each of the TWG’s were chartered by the Steering Committee to:

-Develop potential project lists or strategies to meet Flow Study objectives;
+Develop potential project lists or strategies to meet or contribute to Flow Study objectives;

-Develop and document a screening process to reduce the list to priority efforts with the highest likelihood of success towards meeting Flow Study objectives;
+Develop and document a screening process to reduce the list to priority efforts with the highest likelihood of success towards meeting or contributing to Flow Study objectives;

 Provide a prioritized list of projects for completion of “Project Proposal Templates”, which summarized the project attributes, benefits, and costs; and

-Participate in a “Project Pairing” evaluation with the Steering Committee to assemble a Preferred Alternative of projects designed to meet Flow Study objectives.
+Participate in a “Project Pairing” evaluation with the Steering Committee to assemble various project packages into Recommended Alternatives designed to meet Flow Study objectives.

 Through this process, the Steering Committee and the TWG’s evaluated over 100 project alternatives to determine how best to meet Flow Study objectives.
-Based on this planning framework, the Steering Committee reached the following two conclusions:
+Based on this planning framework, the Steering Committee reached the following two initial conclusions:

 One of two “anchor” projects would be necessary to meet the Flow Study objectives.
 Combinations of smaller complementary projects could not, by themselves, meet them.
-The two anchor projects that are currently being vetted include a new reservoir on Pine Creek and a source pump exchange on the Columbia River.
+The two anchor projects that are currently being vetted include a new off-channel reservoir in the Pine Creek drainage and a source pump exchange on the Columbia River.

-Neither of the two anchor projects could, by themselves, meet the flow targets in Table ES-2 at all the locations in Figure ES-1.
-Some additional complementary projects (e.g., water markets, conservation, MAR/ASR) are needed to fully meet the objectives.
+The small 33.1K storage reservoir and exchange projects do not, by themselves, meet the flow targets in Table ES-2 at all the locations in Figure ES-1.
+Some additional complementary projects added to each anchor project (e.g., water markets, conservation, MAR/ASR) are needed to fully meet the objectives.
+A hybrid of the small 33.1K storage reservoir and Washington-only pump exchange would fully meet flow objectives.

+The medium 45.8K storage reservoir, with enhanced water supply from Mill Creek to increase fill reliability, could meet the Flow Study objectives.

 From these conclusions the Steering Committee advanced several Alternatives for further consideration, which are comprised of the following projects in Table ES-3.
-A summary of the location of the projects is shown on Figure ES-2 (NOTE: ANTON IS WORKING ON THIS FIGURE-LEAVE THIS NOTE AS A PLACEHOLDER):
+A summary of the location of the projects is shown on Figure ES-2.

 These projects were then “paired” into 5 Alternatives described in Table ES-4.
-A spreadsheet model was used to evaluate their efficacy in meeting the Flow Study objectives in the reaches shown in Figure ES-1.
+A spreadsheet model was used to evaluate their ability to meet the Flow Study objectives in the reaches shown in Figure ES-1.
 Cost estimates were developed using a variety of previous reports, inflationary adjustments, and best professional judgment.
 Primary and secondary benefits were estimated using a combined qualitative/quantitative scoring matrix developed by the Steering Committee.

+Figure ES‐2.
+Walla Walla River Flow Study Alternative Components